 How Permanent Retainers Work

 Permanent retainers, also known as fixed retainers, may be the best solution for post braces orthodontic maintenance.
 A thin wire is secured with oral glue or cement to the back of the straightened teeth.
 It goes virtually unseen and is unobtrusive.
-In addition, teeth that are not bonded to the fixed retainer have the possibility to shift.
-Generally, the back teeth are the only ones not bonded, so movement should be minimal.
-The jaw can grow and adjust until your twenties, so a little repositioning is to be expected.
-Regardless, fixed retainers have a better long-term result for keeping teeth straight post braces than other retainer options.
+The back teeth are usually left unbonded so they have enough room to shift and adjust appropriately as the jaw matures.

 A Little Extra Work for a Better Orthodontic Outcome

 Because fixed retainers are bonded to the teeth, learning to floss with them attached can be a bit of a challenge.
 Young children may still need help flossing around the retainer.
 Usually, it’s a bit tricky, but with practice and a floss threader, you or your child will get used to this new method of flossing.

 Also, just because you have a wire bonded to your teeth be an excuse for not taking care of your oral health.
 You need to make sure to clean between the teeth and around the fixed retainer in order to prevent gum disease and tooth decay.
 As usual, you should expect to keep seeing your dentist for regular check-ups.